General Prologue to The Canterbury Tales

 with the Sergeant of Lawe is his good friend the Franklin.
 A franklin

-was a free born provincial land holder, yet he was born into a
+was a free born provincial land holder, yet he was born as a

 commoner.
 He is a provincial country squire, but he is friendly with